beaconcrm/beacon-csv-importer-sample-qa/README.md

 Write some tests to ensure this feature is shipped with confidence!

-To get you started there are some existing test files in the [`/test`](./test) folder but these could do with some improvements and need to be finished.
+To get you started there are some existing test files in the [`/test`](./test) folder.
+Finish and complete these test files.

 The functions these files are testing are:
 * The row mapper [`src/mapRow/index.ts`](./src/mapRow/index.ts)